isya2020/isya2020/content/logistics.md

 Kindly note that the above is for information only and does not constitute legal advice.
 We strongly recommend you double-check requirements with your travel agent or a South African embassy.

-## Transport
+## Transport and Accommodation

-We'll provide transport from and to the airport.
+Transport will be provided from and to the airport.

-## Accommodation

-Accommodation will be provided for all participants.
+The participants will be staying at the [Green Elephant Backpackers Hostel](http://www.greenelephant.co.za/) and is paid for by the ISYA.
+The backpackers hostel is located about 1.6 km from the SAAO but transport will be provided to and from the venue.
+Rooms will be assigned randomly and some of the rooms will be shared.
+Accommodation and transport will also be provided for the Sutherland portion of the school.

 ## Venue